The friction problem: Why we skip steps (even important ones)

 It’s a friction problem.

 We don’t skip important steps because we’re lazy.
 We skip them because the effort feels disproportionate to the task.
-A quick review shouldn’t require a local dev environment.
-But it did.
-So the “quick review” became “skim the markdown and approve.”
+A quick review shouldn’t require a local dev environment, but this one did.
+So the “quick review” quietly became “skim the markdown and approve.”

 The fix was simple